Khushi-739/khushi-739.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior undergraduate pursuing a Bachelor of Engineering in Artificial Intelligence and Data Science at the University of Mumbai.
-I have also completed a Technical High School Diploma in Computer Engineering from K. J. Somaiya Polytechnic, Mumbai.
+I am a senior undergraduate at the University of Mumbai, pursuing a Bachelor of Engineering in Artificial Intelligence and Data Science, with a Technical High School Diploma in Computer Engineering from K. J. Somaiya Polytechnic, Mumbai.

-My research interests lie at the intersection of Machine Learning, Computer Vision, and Medical AI, with a growing focus on AI-driven automation and scientific computing.
-I have previously collaborated at Xu Lab, Carnegie Mellon University, advised by Prof. Min Xu, working under the guidance of Xiangrui (Taylor) Zeng on segmentation map registration for MRI images.
-Additionally, I collaborated with Dr. Clément Coïc (Siemens Healthineers) on modeling robotic systems using Julia SciML.
+My research focuses on Machine Learning, Computer Vision, and Medical AI, with an emphasis on AI-driven automation and scientific computing.
+I have collaborated with Xu Lab at Carnegie Mellon University under Prof. Min Xu and Xiangrui (Taylor) Zeng on segmentation map registration for MRI images, and with Dr. Clément Coïc (Siemens Healthineers) on modeling robotic systems using Julia SciML.

-My goal is to contribute to research that bridges AI theory and real-world impact through interdisciplinary collaboration.
-I am always open to research discussions and collaborative opportunities feel free to reach out via email if our interests align.

-I am on the job market this year and also considering direct PhD positions.
-I would be happy to discuss any opportunities that may be a good fit.
+Currently, I am working in collaboration with Prof. Hyunjae Gil on Vision‑IMU‑Based Virtual Environment for Children.

+I am seeking opportunities for research or industry positions and am also considering direct PhD or integrated MS‑PhD positions for Fall 2026.
+Please feel free to reach out via email for collaboration or discussion of opportunities.

 ## News

-  December 2025 — <span style="text-decoration:none;">[*ISMS-CR*](https://arxiv.org/abs/2601.06046)</span> is available on arXiv.
+  December 2025  <span style="text-decoration:none;">[*ISMS-CR*](https://arxiv.org/abs/2601.06046)</span> is available on arXiv.

-  December 2025   — Served as a reviewer for IET Computer Vision (Wiley–IET)  .
+  December 2025  Served as a reviewer for IET Computer Vision (Wiley–IET)  .

-  November 2025   — Started a research collaboration with <span style="text-decoration:none;">[Prof. Hyunjae Gil](https://www.linkedin.com/in/hyunjae-gil-0abb45195/)</span>  on the <span style="text-decoration:none;">[VR Playground Handmapping](https://github.com/Khushi-739/vr-playground-handmapping)</span> project.
+  November 2025  Started a research collaboration with <span style="text-decoration:none;">[Prof. Hyunjae Gil](https://www.linkedin.com/in/hyunjae-gil-0abb45195/)</span>  on the <span style="text-decoration:none;">[VR Playground Handmapping](https://github.com/Khushi-739/vr-playground-handmapping)</span> project.

-  June 2025   — <span style="text-decoration:none;">[*SLRNet*](https://arxiv.org/abs/2506.11154)</span> is available on arXiv.
+  June 2025  <span style="text-decoration:none;">[*SLRNet*](https://arxiv.org/abs/2506.11154)</span> is available on arXiv.

-  March 2025   — Started a Julia SciML open-source research collaboration with <span style="text-decoration:none;">[Dr. Clément Coïc](https://www.linkedin.com/in/clementcoic/)</span>.
+  March 2025  Started a Julia SciML open-source research collaboration with <span style="text-decoration:none;">[Dr. Clément Coïc](https://www.linkedin.com/in/clementcoic/)</span>.

-  October 2023   — Secured ~USD 300 project sponsorship from Mangal Agro for an Agricultural Drone project.
+  October 2023  Secured ~USD 300 project sponsorship from Mangal Agro for an Agricultural Drone project.

 ## Publications